irods-contrib/metalnx-rmd/README.md

 ## Latest Version
 2.0

-Note: The revision number has been updated to match the revision release of the Metalnx application ([Metalnx Web])[https://github.com/irods-contrib/metalnx-web].
+Note: The revision number has been updated to match the revision release of the Metalnx application [Metalnx Web](https://github.com/irods-contrib/metalnx-web).
 The functionality is the same as in Revision 1.0

 ## Core Features